te5in/CodeGra.de/README.md

 </p>

 # CodeGrade
-CodeGrade is a blended learning application designed especially for programming education.
+CodeGrade is a feedback and grading platform designed for programming education.
 It makes grading and handing in programming exercises more insightful and effective for students and more efficient for teachers.
 Where programming exercises are currently reviewed in a classical and counter-intuitive way, resulting in only little and vague feedback, CodeGrade creates the missing intuitive environment for reviewing programming exercises.

 This is achieved using some of the key-features CodeGrade provides:
-- Line by line feedback making it possible to specifically write feedback for a specific part of the code.
+- Inline feedback making it possible to write feedback for a specific part of the code.
-- Rubrics per assignment to aid with grading.
+- Rubrics per assignment to make grading more consistent and help students with understanding their grade.
 - Built-in code plagiarism detection system using JPlag.
+- CodeGrade AutoTest, our highly flexible and scalable feedback focused automatic grading system, allowing students to get feedback immediately and continuously.
 - [CodeGrade Filesystem](#codegrade-filesystem) enabling both students and teachers to access and hand in files on the CodeGrade system locally without any overhead.